PrimeLens/notes-react-native/README.md

 - <strong>Delete the derived data.</strong>  Xcode > preferences.
 Then the top row of icons choose locations.
 The top part is where you set the Derived Data folder but it alos displays the current path.
 Use the operating system to go to this path and delete the contents.
 Tip: clicking the tiny arrow next to the path should open the window.

+- <strong>Xcode should open the react-native packager, dont start it yourself</strong>

 - <strong>Run a clean.</strong> Top menu > Product > Clean

 # Emulator - Tricks on Troubleshooting Android